WeblateOrg/weblate/docs/admin/config.rst

 MT_YANDEX_KEY
 -------------

-API key for Yandex Translate API, you can register at https://tech.yandex.com/translate/
+API key for the Yandex Translate API, you can register at https://tech.yandex.com/translate/

 .. seealso::